Meghan Markle’s Sister Planning Reality Show To Reveal Meghan’s Life With Prince Harry

 Samantha didn’t stop there.
 She’s also accused Meghan of using her charity work as a means to enhance her public image.
 Moreover, Grant said that Meghan had long wanted to be part of the royal family.
 Grant added that Meghan has “always preferred Harry” and that “she has a soft spot for gingers.”

 On the other hand, Grant thinks that bringing her family’s drama on TV would make for incredible viewing.
-In her exclusive interview with The Sun Online, Samantha said that she is rolling up her sleeves and is eager for a show down.
+In her exclusive interview with the Sun, Samantha said that she is rolling up her sleeves and is eager for a show down.

 “All these lowlifes are trying to get their fame on Meghan and all I was doing is writing a book that honors her.
-My family are all pitting against each other—there’s too much family drama,” the 52-year-old who’s suffering from multiple sclerosis said.
+My family are all pitting against each other—there’s too much family drama,” the 52-year-old, who’s suffering from multiple sclerosis, said.
 “I’m not really interested in fame, I just want to speak the truth.”

 — Samantha Markle (@SamanthaMGrant) April 11, 2017

 However, Meghan’s niece and Samantha’s daughter, Noel Rasmussen, contradicts her mother’s claims.
-She reveals to Daily Mail that her mother has always been jealous of Meghan.
+She reveals to the Daily Mail that her mother has always been jealous of Meghan.
 This envy is further fueled by the Suits star’s popularity and high-profile relationship with the British Royal.

 “She hasn’t liked Meghan since essentially she was born.
 She’s told me stories about how she didn’t want her around and how she never asked for Meghan,” Rasmussen said of her mom.